Difference Between Hazelcast vs Redis

 - Hazelcast is easy and simple to use as it resembles the client-server architecture of the software model.
 Whereas Redis is not easy as the user expects it to be and does not work like the client-server model.
 This makes it difficult to understand the working of Redis.

 - Large loads do not work properly in Redis as it is single-threaded.
 Redis s\is mostly used for simple data saving cases.
-While Hazelcast is developed to support larger loads and it scales the applications so that the load of the database is reduced.
+While Hazelcast is developed to support larger loads, it scales the applications so that the database load is reduced.

-- Hazelcast stores and reloads the data in a secure manner.
+- Hazelcast stores and securely reloads the data.
 This helps the data to be saved securely.
-But in Redis, the security is less and the user should give access permissions so that the data is stored securely.
+But in Redis, the security is less, and the user should give access permissions so that the data is stored securely.

 - Hazelcast is developed to work in a distributed mode right from the beginning itself.
 This helps in scaling the application with several other applications and components.
-Redis was developed to work in standalone mode though it changed afterward.
-Redis supports only a single database per cluster and this limits the storage capacity.
+Redis was developed to work in standalone mode though it changed afterwards.
+Redis supports only a single database per cluster, and this limits the storage capacity.

 - No additional configuration is used to know other applications as the multicast transmission is used in the Hazelcast.
 So the transmissions know each other and make the application to work.
-Single address is provided and it works for clusters with any number of nodes.
+A single address is provided, and it works for clusters with any number of nodes.
 The multicast network is not available in Redis.
 The TCP connection is provided to know different clients.

-- It is difficult to use Redis in custom cloud deployments as an automatic discovery system is not provided by Redis.
+- Redis is difficult to use in custom cloud deployments as an automatic discovery system is not provided by Redis.
 Automatic discovery of member instances is provided in Hazelcast.

-- Hazelcast can be used in any platform with the help of Discovery Service Provider Interface.
-This implements custom made service or discovery mechanisms that helps the users.
-Utility script is used in Redis that is written in Ruby and hence dependencies should be provided for the same.
+- Hazelcast can be used on any platform with the help of the Discovery Service Provider Interface.
+This implements custom made service or discovery mechanisms that help users.
+Utility script is used in Redis that is written in Ruby, and hence dependencies should be provided for the same.
 This script is used for all the member addresses and hence described in distributions.

-Now let’s draft the comparison in a table below
+Now let’s draft the comparison in the table below.